jackmuva/managed-sync-playground/README.md

-# SyncKit Playground
+# Managed Sync Playground

-Try SyncKit in the Playground, a sandbox to test the Sync and Permissions API's
+Try Managed Sync in the Playground, a sandbox to test the Sync and Permissions API's

 ## Setup